Teaching Kids to Fly Fish

 Kids Fly Fishing

 Dad, a fish is looking at my hopper, he’s drifting along behind, he ate it!
 That was the beginning of a fly fishing journey that continues today.
 On that day my son, Zach, hooked and landed a sixteen-inch brown trout on a dry fly on the Pere Marquette River.
 My wife said I beat the anchor to river bottom to get that fish in the net.
 Zach was 9 years old that August day.
-Due to that today at twenty-four he is a fly fishing addict.
+Due to that today at twenty-seven he is a fly fishing addict.
 He can cast beautifully and row a boat.
 He and I have wonderful conversations about flies, techniques, destinations etc. We are now planning our fourth trip to Patagonia.
 How lucky can I be?
 To have your child consumed by the same passion as you is heaven on earth.

 Many anglers, including guides, will tell you that young children aren’t ready to tackle fly-fishing.
 This isn’t true!
 I can introduce you to lots of children, male and female, that fish with Hawkins Outfitters all the time.
 They are all under fourteen and most started at less that ten years old.
 Most states are reporting a drop in fishing license sales due to the urbanization of America.
 Seems like children aren’t getting instruction in the ways of the woods and the waters.
 I believe adults have a responsibility to both children and the resource.
 Finally, who will protect the waters tomorrow if we don’t create anglers today?